deepaksharma0801/ClaudeCode-Skills/README.md

 ## 🧠 How Skills Actually Work

-Skills use **progressive disclosure**.
+The Skills use **progressive disclosure**.
 Claude does not read your whole skill library on every turn — it reads only the metadata, then pulls the full instruction set for the one skill that matches.

 ```mermaid